pengyuanwei/AcoustoRL/README.md

 # AcoustoRL

 Hi there, this is a RL implementation Python library.
-We will include more RL models in our future plan, so please follow thiss rep.
+We will include more RL models in our future plan, so please follow this rep.

 ## Installation